 The Ml7 is under 1,000, whereas the Super 7 is under 2,000.
 That makes the Ml7 more affordable than the Super 7.

-You might choose the Super 7 due to the higher speed range.
+You might choose the Myford Super 7 lathe due to the higher speed range.
 The durable spindle bearings, powerful motor, and automatic ejecting tailstock help.
-The clutch system is built-in rather than on the Ml7 where it is optional.
+The clutch system is built-in rather than on the Ml7, which is optional.
 The top makes a 360-degree rotation.
 Yet, it tends to make a rattling noise due to the clutch.
 The Ml7 model is an early design that is straightforward.
 It does not make noise.
 You can attach the clutch system or not.
 If you have a tight budget, that is the ideal lathe machine.
 Yet, it is not the lathe machine for higher speeds.
 Considering your needs, I am sure you have your decision already.